Act Governing Food Safety and Sanitation

 The product registration under Paragraphs 1 and 2 may be commissioned to another institution in accordance with regulations which are prescribed by the central competent authority.

-For the unregistered genetically modified food raw materials mentioned in Paragraph 2 prior to the amendment of this Act on 28th January 2014, shall complete review and registration within two years after promulgation of this Act.
+For the unregistered genetically modified food raw materials mentioned in Paragraph 2 prior to the amendment of this Act on January 28, 2014, shall complete the review and registration within two years after promulgation of this Act.

 Chapter V Food Labeling and Advertisement